How to Add Social Media Icons to an Email Signature

 Enhance your email signature by adding social media icons.
 Discover step-by-step instructions to turn every email into a powerful marketing tool.

-In advertising, frequency is a simple metric that tells you the average number of times a single person has seen your ad within a specific time frame.
+In advertising, frequency is a simple metric that indicates the average number of times a single person has seen your ad within a specific time frame.
 A frequency of 3 means the average person in your target audience has seen your ad three times.

 While seeing an ad multiple times is necessary for brand recall, there's a tipping point where helpful becomes harmful.
 This is what marketers call ad fatigue.
 When a user sees your ad too many times, they either start ignoring it (banner blindness) or become actively annoyed by it.
 This leads to a cascade of negative effects: